Royal Military Police Close Protection Unit

 The Service Police Close Protection Unit (CPU) is a joint unit within the British Army's Royal Military Police (RMP) Royal Air Force Police (RAFP) & Royal Marines Police Troop (RM Police Troop) that has designated responsibility for protecting senior military and government personnel when deployed overseas.
 The unit itself does not supply the majority of the manpower for such taskings, but trains individuals from the RMP, Royal Navy Police, RAF Police and Royal Marines Police Troop for the role, as well as taking on urgent and short-notice taskings.

 History

-The CPU was formed in the late 1970s, after a number of RMP bodyguards attended the Special Air Service bodyguard course at Hereford, and brought the skills back to an RMP-specific course, the first of which ran in 1976.
+The CPU was formed in the early 1970s, after a number of RMP bodyguards attended the Special Air Service bodyguard course at Hereford, and brought the skills back to an RMP-specific course, the first of which ran in 1976.
 Three years later, the course and unit moved to Longmoor Camp where it remains.

 Structure

 The CPU is a sub-unit within the Service's Police Specialist Operations Regiment, commanded by a major.
 It is considerably smaller than most Joint Policing companies, however, with just a small Tri service staff of experienced CP operatives who act as instructors or are held ready to deploy on short-notice tasks.